Tree-based methods for length-biased survival data: Introduction

-Length-biased sampling, a special case of left truncation in which the onset of disease follows a stationary Poisson process, allows closed-form expressions for the joint and marginal distributions of truncation time (from disease onset to enrollment) and residual survival time (from enrollment to failure), as well as their symmetry properties \parencite{lancaster1990econometric}.
-Building on this structure, a variety of efficient estimators have been developed for length-biased right-censored (LBRC) data using diverse statistical techniques. \textcite{vardi1989multiplicative} established the nonparametric maximum likelihood estimator (NPMLE) for the one-sample survival function based on the full likelihood. \textcite{ning2010non} derived a nonparametric score test statistic from the full likelihood under proportional hazards alternatives.
-For Cox regression, \textcite{qin2010statistical} introduced a weighted estimating equation approach, while \textcite{qin2011maximum} developed an expectation-maximization (EM) algorithm to estimate both the regression coefficients and baseline hazard function via full likelihood. \textcite{huang2012composite} proposed a composite partial likelihood method that effectively doubles the information from truncation time by incorporating residual survival time.
-For other approaches aiming to enhance efficiency in semiparametric regression models, see the review by \textcite{shen2017nonparametric_review}.
-More recent work has extended inference to estimation of quantile residual lifetime \parencite{wang2017nonparametric} and restricted mean survival time under LBRC settings \parencite{lee2018analysis, he2020nonparametric, bai2024inference}.
+Under the assumption that disease onset follows a stationary Poisson process, often referred to as the stable disease assumption, prevalent sampling induces a special form of left truncation known as length-biased sampling \parencite{wang1991nonparametric, huang2011nonparametric}.
+This sampling structure yields closed-form expressions for the joint and marginal distributions of the truncation time (from disease onset to enrollment) and residual survival time (from enrollment to failure), as well as their symmetry properties \parencite{lancaster1990econometric}.
+Leveraging these properties, a variety of efficient estimators have been developed for length-biased right-censored (LBRC) data using various statistical techniques. \textcite{vardi1989multiplicative} established the nonparametric maximum likelihood estimator (NPMLE) for the one-sample survival function based on full likelihood. \textcite{ning2010non} derived a nonparametric score test statistic from the full likelihood under proportional hazards alternatives.
+For the Cox model, \textcite{qin2010statistical} introduced a weighted estimating equation approach, while \textcite{qin2011maximum} developed an expectation-maximization (EM) algorithm to estimate both the regression coefficients and the baseline hazard function via full likelihood. \textcite{huang2012composite} proposed a composite partial likelihood of the Cox model that effectively doubles the information from the truncation time by incorporating residual survival time.
+For other approaches that aim to improve efficiency in regression models, see the review by \textcite{shen2017nonparametric_review}.
+More recent work has extended inference to the estimation of quantile residual lifetime \parencite{wang2017nonparametric} and restricted mean survival time under LBRC settings \parencite{lee2018analysis, he2020nonparametric, bai2024inference}.
 To date, however, no tree-based or ensemble learning methods have been specifically developed for LBRC data.